w3c/wcag3/guidelines/groups/image-and-media-alternatives/figure-captions/persistent-captions.md

 status: exploratory
 ---

-Figure captions persist or can be made to persist even if the focus moves away.
+:term[Figure captions] persist or can be made to persist even if the focus moves away.